-- Cornices, eaves, canopies, sunshades, gutters, belt courses, leaders, sills, lintels, hung bay windows, and ornamental features that are supported by the building or structure may project not more than three (3) feet into a required setback, for the primary building or structure only, as established by coverage standards, and in no case shall any feature of any structure project beyond the property line. - Cantilever projections shall be considered a portion of the building or structure and shall not protrude into the required setback. - Carports are not allowed to infringe upon the setback requirement whether attached or free standing. - Decks shall not be allowed to infringe upon the setback requirements whether attached or free standing. - Accessory buildings or structures shall not protrude in any way into any required setback. - Licensed Recreational Vehicles may be stored in the setbacks.
+- a.
+Cornices, eaves, canopies, sunshades, gutters, belt courses, leaders, sills, lintels, hung bay windows, and ornamental features that are supported by the building or structure may project not more than three (3) feet into a required setback, for the primary building or structure only, as established by coverage standards, and in no case shall any feature of any structure project beyond the property line. - b.
+Cantilever projections shall be considered a portion of the building or structure and shall not protrude into the required setback. - c.
+Carports are not allowed to infringe upon the setback requirement whether attached or free standing. - d.
+Decks shall not be allowed to infringe upon the setback requirements whether attached or free standing. - e.
+Accessory buildings or structures shall not protrude in any way into any required setback. - f.
+No "tuff sheds", shipping containers, or similar structures. - g.
+Licensed Recreational Vehicles may be stored in the setbacks.